cran/datazoom.amazonia/README.md

 1.  **dataset**: there are three possible choices.

-    -   `"areas_embargadas"`: embargoed areas
+    - `"embargoed_areas"`: embargoed areas
     - `"distributed_fines"`: fines that have not been paid by individuals or corporations
     - `"collected_fines"`: fines that have been paid by individuals or corporations

 2.  **raw_data**: there are two options:

     - `TRUE`: if you want the data as it is originally.
     - `FALSE`: if you want the treated version of the data.

 3.  **states**: specifies for which states to download the data.
 It is “all” by default, but can be a single state such as `"AC"` or any vector such as `c("AC", "AM")`.
-Does not apply to the `"areas_embargadas"` dataset.
+Does not apply to the `"embargoed_areas"` dataset.

 4.  **language**: you can choose between Portuguese `("pt")` and English `("eng")`